apache/airflow/docs/stable-rest-api/migration.rst

 filters in the query string of this endpoint.
 Please check the Stable API reference documentation for more information

-Get all pools
+Get all Pools
 ^^^^^^^^^^^^^
-The endpoint for getting all pools have changed from
+The endpoint for getting all pools has changed from

 .. http:get:: /api/experimental/pools